robcarver17/skipperman/docs/ideas.md

 ### Needed before CW2024

+- previous roles should include groups for volunteers
 - cancel cowan not working
 - instructor logon not working?
 - issue with volunteer report CW2024